iamritikbhardwaj/iamritikbhardwaj/README.md

   - 👀 I’m interested in Full-stack Development, Programming, and Cloud Computing
 </h2>
 <h2>
-  - 🌱 I’m currently learning Spring Boot framework and Microservices Architecture
+  - 🌱 I’m currently exploring Go and Microservices Architecture
 </h2>
 <h2>
   - 💼 I have been working with the MERN stack since 2023.
 </h2>
 <h2>
-  - 💞️ I’m looking to collaborate on MERN stack or Java-based development projects
+  - 💞️ I’m looking to collaborate on MERN stack or Go-based development projects
 </h2>
 <h2>📫 Reach me at: <a href="mailto:ritiklrt2@gmail.com">ritiklrt2@gmail.com</a></h2>
 <h2> Phone:<a href="https://wa.me/9119060487"> 9119060487</a></h2>